-- accidents and liability - looking at possible risks to employees and customers;
+- accidents and liability - looking at possible risks to employees and customers

-- burglary and theft - checking business premises for security and storage methods.
+- burglary and theft - checking business premises for security and storage methods

-- undertaking commercial and personal surveys;
+- undertake commercial and personal surveys

 - Starting salaries for trainees typically range from £20,000 to £22,000.
 Those on graduate training schemes with large insurance companies may earn more.

-- With the right experience, qualifications and skills it is possible to progress to management level and earn in excess of this.
+- With the right experience, qualifications and skills it's possible to progress to management level and earn £70,000 to in excess of £100,000.

 Income figures are intended as a guide only.